meetmicah/pin-pong/cards/time-lord.md

 ### Card Text:
 **Time Lord**
 The player who caused the draw becomes the Time Lord for the remainder of the game.
-If the Time Lord is serving and the opposing team scores the winning point the Time Lord can replay the point until thier team scores.
+If the Time Lord is serving and the opposing team scores the winning point the Time Lord can replay the point until their team scores.